 Market Commercial

 Baseline Condition RF

 Baseline Existing

 End Use Subcategory Control

 Measure Last Reviewed February 2024

-Changes Since Last Version Removed references to DI Baseline Condition and dual baseline
+Changes Since Last Version

 This measure is applicable to existing refrigerated cases, walk in freezers, and walk in coolers with a traditional electric defrost mechanism.
 This control system overrides the defrost of evaporator coils when unnecessary, reducing annual energy consumption.
 The estimates for savings take into account savings from the reduced number of defrost cycles as well as the reduction in heat gain from the defrost process.